sinitsinmike/Capacitive-Touch-slide-keyboard/README.md

 From my experience, the easiest way of uploading an *.ino file is using Arduino IDE.

-This project is free to use for non commercial perposes.
+This project is free to use for non commercial purposes.

 https://www.youtube.com/watch?v=N2WDr5IA7VM